Electronic Arrays 9002: Support systems

 As the system was not developed for very long before it was cancelled, few support chips were available.
-EA did have a line of ROMs and static RAM, and around the same time they introduced a new 32x1 (4 kB) ROM which was often illustrated being used with the 9002.
+EA did have a line of ROMs and static RAM, and around the same time they introduced a new 32Kx8 (4K byte) ROM which was often illustrated being used with the 9002.
 The only driver IC they introduced was the EA2000 99-key keyboard controller.

 Development was carried out with a macro assembler running on the IBM System/360 which was also available online with National CSS.
 A system emulator was part of the package, and a simple start-up board was also available.
 ASM/GEN and SIM/GEN, systems for developing for cross-assemblers and simulators in FORTRAN IV, supported the EA9002 as a target.